 Some common behaviours of students who don’t find humour

-- They rarely find humour in their own mistakes; rather, they become upset or embarrassed.
+- They rarely find humour in their own mistakes.
+Instead, they become upset or embarrassed.

 Common behaviours of students who don’t think interdependently

 - They have underdeveloped social skills.

 - They feel isolated, they prefer their solitude.
 'Leave me alone – I’ll do it by myself.'
 'They just don’t like me.'
 'I want to be alone.'